paceaux/typography-baseline/README.md

 ```
 Color-naming convention follows a pattern established [here](https://codepen.io/paceaux/pen/XdxQza).
 A big huge and heavy thanks to Sarah Braumiller for suggesting that convention years ago.

+[The great big idea](https://blog.frankmtaylor.com/2021/10/21/a-small-guide-for-naming-stuff-in-front-end-code/#css-pre-processor-naming-scss-sass-less-stylus) is that these color name tells you a meaningful aspect of the value, not the value itself.
+That way it feels safer changing it.

 #### Colors
-All of the colors variables are abstractions from the color palette.
+All of the color variables are abstractions from the color palette.
 This is so you can change these colors without having to touch your neutral palette.

 ```
     --baseTextColor: var(--colorNeutralDarker);